Blockchain Technology – Is It All Hype?

 Will Ethereum change the web?

-It has been suggested that Ethereum offers a new protocol base layer with a built-in cryptocurrency.
+Ethereum offers a new protocol base layer with a built-in cryptocurrency.
 Value is therefore more easily extracted at the protocol layer than is currently the case.
 This presents an opportunity for developers to build their own smart contracts to compete against each other for a share of the built-in cryptocurrency.
-The lack of ability to scale though would appear to undermine this vision and so this appears to be unlikely at present.
+The lack of ability to scale though would appear to undermine this vision.
+This appears to be unlikely at present.

 What are the potential applications for blockchain technology?